blocksds/sdk/docs/content/docs/setup/linux.md

 wf-pacman -S toolchain-llvm-teak-llvm toolchain-gcc-xtensa-elf
 ```

-When they are present, the build system of BlocksDS will build additional
+When they are present, you will be able to build additional libraries and
-libraries and examples.
+examples.

 ### Install third-party libraries (Optional)